 The natural progression once you feel some relief in the upper back and neck is to take it lower.
 The pressure of your body weight will force the muscles to relax.
 But you can also simply relax on the roller if rolling is too painful.
 HOW TO DO IT: With the foam roller underneath your lower back, keep your feet flat on the floor and knees bent.
 Your shoulders and head should be off the ground.
 Cross your arms in front of you and raise your hips.
 Once your glutes are off the ground and you feel a tight area, you're on the right spot.
 Roll up and down either side of the lower spine.

-The DOs and DON’Ts of Foam Rolling
+Related: The DOs and DON'Ts of Foam Rolling

 Take your time with this stretch so you can relax into it.
-If you’re already suffering from a headache, you’ll find this relaxing and pleasant.
-Be gentle with yourself, and don’t pull on the side of your head.
+If you already have a headache, you'll find this relaxing and pleasant.
+Be gentle with yourself, and don't pull on the side of your head.
 The pressure should just be the weight of your hand.
 HOW TO DO IT: Sit down and take the right hand and place it beside you with the palm down.
 Your left hand reaches over the top of the head, across the ear and gently stretches the head and neck to the left side.
 Allow your jaw to relax, and breathe rhythmically to get a deeper stretch.
 Close your eyes.
 Stretch for 60 seconds, taking small breaks, and then switch sides.